- B.A., Science, Technology, and Society, Cornell University, 1985

 - Ph.D., History of Science and History, University of Wisconsin-Madison, 1997

+I am currently the chair of the department.
 My primary historical interests lie in the ways that science and society have intersected in the modern era, especially with regard to religion and irreligion.
-My extensive study of the history of American humanism (sometimes called religious humanism, scientific humanism, or secular humanism) has forced me to think about what it means to be religious in the modern world and to what extent being scientific is also a religious-like endeavor for some people.
-My manuscript, The Scientific Spirit of American Humanism, is under contract with Johns Hopkins Press.
+My extensive study of the history of religious, scientific, and secular humanism in America has forced me to think about the way that secular intellectuals have embraced science in ways that engage directly with religion and religious experience.
+My book, The Scientific Spirit of American Humanism (Johns Hopkins Press, 2020) is about this project.

-I also study the transformation of scholarship in what is being called the digital humanities.
-My work on the Isis Bibliography has helped me to discovery, as a practitioner, how new technologies are transforming scholarship, enabled by the ease of worldwide communication, massive data retrieval tools, and unprecedented computing power.
+Finally, I study the transformation of scholarship in what is being called the digital humanities.
+My work on the Isis Bibliography has helped me to discover, as a practitioner, how new technologies are transforming scholarship, enabled by the ease of worldwide communication, massive data retrieval tools, and unprecedented computing power.

 I live in Norman, Oklahoma.
 In addition to my academic work, I also manage a website (philipwprugh.com) that features the work of my grandfather, an illustrator and painter, who lived in Xenia, Ohio.